Fine Ireland stun dismal England in T20 World Cup

 Ben Stokes' struggles continued as he made six from eight balls before being bowled by an inswinger from Fionn Hand.

 Dawid Malan's innings summed up England's stodginess.
-He lasted 37 balls for his 35 but rarely timed a ball in that knock.
+He lasted 37 balls for his 35 but rarely timed a shot well.

 Ireland bowled accurately throughout, showing England the way, and capitalised on swing and seam brought to life by rain before the game.